- Scope of the Journal

 Chemical structures should be produced with the use of a drawing program such as ChemDraw.

 ACS Materials Letters authors are encouraged to submit images to be considered for use on the journal’s front cover or Supplementary Covers at the time of the submission of their revised manuscript.
 If the article is accepted for publication, submitted artwork may also be selected for use on one of the journal’s covers.
 If the image is selected for the front cover, ACS will send the corresponding author information about how to request one complimentary 18” by 24” printed poster featuring the journal cover.
+Images chosen for the front cover will be published at no cost to the author.

 Web Enhanced Objects (WEO)